-On this day Capitol Records in America issued a documentary album, The Beatles’ Story.
+On 23 November 1964, Capitol Records in America issued a documentary album, The Beatles’ Story.

-The double album featured interviews, press conferences and extracts of songs by The Beatles.
+The double album – The Beatles’ first – featured interviews, press conferences and extracts of songs by the band.
 It entered the Billboard Top LPs chart on 12 December at number 97, and on 2 January 1965 peaked at number seven, a position it held for four weeks.

-The album was essentially an attempt to capitalise on public demand for The Beatles.
-Although it sold more modestly than their other Capitol releases, in its first week of release it was certified gold, signifying sales of more than $1 million.
+The Beatles’ Story was essentially an attempt to capitalise on public demand for The Beatles.
+Although it sold more modestly than their other Capitol releases, in its first week of release it was certified gold, signifying sales of more than one million.